angkressin/NYT-scraper/README.md

-# WSJ-scraper
+# NYT-scraper
-A web app that lets users view and leave comments on the latest Wall Street Journal articles using cheerio and mongoose.
+A web app that lets users view and leave comments on the latest NYT articles using cheerio and mongoose.